jeffoconnorau/AGMPowerCLI/UsageExamples.md

 tiny     tiny    20.000
 ```
 #### Running a commnd with multiple arguments
-If you need to send multiple arguments separate them with an **&**, for example, this command send the **reportimages** command to appliance ID 406219 with the **-a 0** and **-s** parameters and exports it to CSV.
+If you need to send multiple arguments separate them with an **&**, for example, this command sends the **reportimages** command to appliance ID 406219 with the **-a 0** and **-s** parameters and exports it to CSV.
 ```
 Get-AGMAPIApplianceReport -applianceid 406219 -command reportimages -arguments "-a 0&-s" |  Export-Csv disks.csv
 ```

 ## Appliance Parameter and Slot Management

-Each backup appliance has a set of parameters that are used to:
+Each appliance has a set of parameters that are used to:

 * Enable and disable functions.
 These parameters are usually: 0 (off) or 1 (on)
 * Set slot limits to control concurrently running jobs